 Gadsden is a city in and the county seat of Etowah County in the U.S. state of Alabama.
 It is located on the Coosa River about 56 miles northeast of Birmingham and 90 miles southwest of Chattanooga, Tennessee.
 It is the primary city of the Gadsden Metropolitan Statistical Area, which has a population of 103,931.
 As of the 2010 census, the population of the city was 36,856, with an estimated population of 35,837 in 2016.
 Gadsden and Rome, Georgia, are the largest cities in the triangular area defined by the Interstate highways between Atlanta, Birmingham, and Chattanooga.

 The median income in Gadsden comes in at $30,925 and the median home value is $68,800 for 2019.

 Glencoe is a city in Calhoun and Etowah counties in the U.S. state of Alabama.
 It is part of the Gadsden Metropolitan Statistical Area.
 The city incorporated in 1939.

 The median income in Glencoe comes in at $49,957 and the median home value is $133,000 for 2019.

 There You Have It Mr. Or Mrs. Alabama Cheapskate

-If you’re looking at the cost of living numbers in Alabama, this is an accurate list of the cheapest places to call home.
+If you’re looking at the cost of living numbers in Alabama, this is an accurate list of the most affordable places to live in alabama for 2019.